Eight Disciplines (8D) Problem Solving

 8D or Eight Disciplines

-The eight disciplines or the eight steps of the problem-solving approach.
-Later a step zero was also added to the approach.
-These eight steps (and initial step zero) include these:
+The eight disciplines are the eight steps of the problem-solving approach.
+Later, in the 8D method, step D0 was added to the process.
+These eight steps (and initial step zero) include:

 D0 - Preparation and Emergency Response